Applying to the Entomology Graduate Group at UC Davis

 Frequently Asked Questions

-My GRE and GPA scores are good but not great, should I still apply?
+My GPA is good but not great, should I still apply?

 Yes.
-There is no minimum score for GREs.
-The minimum score for GPA is a 3.0, but there are exceptions.
+The minimum GPA is 3.0, but there are exceptions.
 Applications are reviewed holistically.
-Your GRE, GPA, research experience, academic preparation and training, letters of recommendation, statement of purpose and personal history are all considered in the application.
+Your GPA, research experience, academic preparation and training, letters of recommendation, statement of purpose and personal history are all considered in the application.